86Box/docs/usage/statusbar.rst

 Monitor sleep mode
 ^^^^^^^^^^^^^^^^^^

-The *Monitor in sleep mode* message is displayed if the emulated monitor has been put into DPMS sleep mode by the operating system.
+The *Monitor in sleep mode* message will be displayed if the emulated monitor has been put into DPMS sleep mode by the operating system.
 Pressing a key or moving the mouse is often enough to wake the monitor up.

 ISABugger
 ^^^^^^^^^